martinecker/SkellyUltraWebController/README.md

 There is a companion project that provides a Home Assistant integration here https://github.com/martinecker/SkellyUltra

+This project also has a [REST Server](https://github.com/martinecker/SkellyUltra/tree/main/custom_components/skelly_ultra/skelly_ultra_srv) that can act as a BLE proxy, see [REST Proxy Connection](#rest-proxy-connection).

 ## ✨ Features

 ### 🎵 Audio File Management